-Like the HP Pavilion TouchSmart 11, the X102BA looks to be the perfect machine for parents to buy their children that are just starting out with Windows 8, or it would also be ideal for a student that is about to go off to college and wants a no-frills laptop, which also doubles up as a tablet for entertainment use, thanks to the built-in touchscreen.
+Like the HP Pavilion TouchSmart 11, the X102BA looks to be one of the perfect Asus laptops for parents to buy their children that are just starting out with Windows 8, or it would also be ideal for a student that is about to go off to college and wants a no-frills laptop, which also doubles up as a tablet for entertainment use, thanks to the built-in touchscreen.

 Of course, a full version of Windows 8 is found inside the Asus, but those looking for a laptop that they can work regularly on spreadsheets with, might want to spend a little extra money on something more powerful.

 In both models we reviewed, performance was a little uninspiring, so it'll be interesting to see how the Asus X102BA fares in comparison.
 We're not expecting great things, but could we see a surprise showing?